kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/dynamodb.md

       readCapacity: 10
 ```

-#### dynamoDB.writeCapacity
+### dynamoDB.writeCapacity

 `dynamoDB.writeCapacity` is an optional field that specifies the maximum number of writes performed per second on the table.
-If it is not specifies, then Vault will set value `5`.
+If it is not specified, then Vault will set value `5`.

 ```yaml
 spec: